AdaCore/gnatcoverage/tools/gnatcov/doctemp/source_coverage.rst

 inlined bodies is reported on the corresponding sources regardless of their actual inlining status.

-Generic units are uniformly treated as single source entities: the coverage achieved by all the instances is combined and reported against the generic source only, not for each individual instance.
+As for generic units, they are uniformly treated as single source entities, with the coverage achieved by all the instances combined and reported against the generic source only, not for each individual instance.

 Consider the following functional Ada generic unit for example::